chmette/reactive-tetris/README.md

 ## Credits

-Thanks to Thomas Weibenfalk whose [amazing tutorial](https://youtu.be/ZGOaCxX8HIU) served as the base for this project He has more awesome Projects on [his GitHub Page](https://github.com/weibenfalk)
+Thanks to Thomas Weibenfalk whose [amazing tutorial :arrow_upper_right:](https://youtu.be/ZGOaCxX8HIU) served as the base for this project.
+He has more awesome Projects on [his GitHub Page :arrow_upper_right:](https://github.com/weibenfalk).